 Veterinary assistant certificate programs offer students experience working with animals through hands-on experiences.
 Students should be capable of lifting a larger size animal.
 Basic computer skills are also helpful.
 Students can use the animal care skills they have acquired in a variety of settings.
 While there is limited online course availability, many programs are offered on-site because lab work is an important component of veterinary assisting programs.
 A practicum may also be required.
 Courses often offered include:

 - Methods of animal restraint

 - Veterinary pharmacology

 Employment Outlook and Salary Information

-As of 2012, veterinary assistants across the U.S. earned an average annual salary of $24,740, notes the U.S. Bureau of Labor Statistics (www.bls.gov).
+As of 2019, veterinary assistants across the U.S. earned an annual median salary of $28,590, notes the U.S. Bureau of Labor Statistics (www.bls.gov).
 Veterinary assistants work in animal shelters, clinics, grooming shops and kennels.
-From 2010 to 2020, the BLS anticipates a 14% rise in the employment of vet assistants, which is equivalent to the average for all other jobs.
+From 2018 to 2028, the BLS anticipates a 19% rise in the employment of vet assistants, which is much faster than average for all jobs.